 Music is becoming more democratized by the day.
-Home recording setups, audition, pro tools, and a myriad of other programs are allowing people from all walks of life to have access to the formerly illusive world of audio recording and music production.
-However, there’s still the question of do you need a degree to really get a leg up in the industry?
-If you’re shooting to have a life-long career as a recording engineer or music producer does it really behoove you to go the extra mile and get a degree?
+Home recording setups, auditions, pro tools, and a myriad of other programs are allowing people from all walks of life to have access to the formerly illusive world of audio recording and music production.
+However, there’s still the question of do you need a degree to really get a leg up in the industry.
+If you’re shooting to have a life-long career as a audio engineer or music producer does it really behoove you to go the extra mile and get a degree?

 You don’t need a degree.
 You don’t need to be validated by an external entity.
 Would it help you in certain instances?
 Yes.
 It absolutely would.
 But Most people in the business of music don’t care if you have a degree.
 They care if you know what you’re doing, you’re talented, and you’re driven.

-That being said, while the degree itself may be unimportant, the education behind any degree or diploma is very important.
+That being said, while the audio engineering certification or degree itself may be unimportant, the education behind any degree or diploma is very important.
 Music is a results-driven business.
-It’s an industry that requires the workers to be able to do what they’re being hired to do.
+It’s an industry that requires workers to be able to do what they’re being hired to do.
 This isn’t an office job where you’re a part of a wider team that has delegation and hierarchy to hide behind.
-If you’re a producer or engineer working in a studio, you’re going to be among a very small team.
+If you’re a producer or audio engineer working in a studio, you’re going to be among a very small team.

 You might even be the only person responsible for the production, depending on the client.
 You’re not just going to waltz into a recording studio and get yourself a job as an engineer if you have no skills or experience.
-You can spend a lot of money learning those skills in a college or trade school, or you can spend less money and learn it on-the-job through a Recording Connection.
+You can spend a lot of money learning those skills in a college or trade school, or you can spend less money and learn it on the job through the Recording Connection Audio Engineering Program.